 For example, whenever officials see a cylinder installed unsafely — on a wood surface, underneath a straw roof, etc. — they immediately send surveyors back to move the cylinder.

-The dashboard was also helpful for identifying bad data.
+The dashboard is also helpful for identifying bad data.
 For example, officials initially saw photos of tables or fields — sent by mechanics who weren't installing their assigned connections.
 Ministers immediately called those distribution centers and reprimanded them.
 Real photos quickly started showing up from those centers.